-Are you contemplating buying your home in Covina?
+Buying or selling a home in Covina?
 In Home Realty can help.

-Here are my nine steps to buying a home.
+These are my nine steps to buying a home.

 This is where In Home Realty comes in.

 We'll set up a time to get together so we can talk about why you want to buy a home and get an idea of your future plans.

 We'll talk about the mortgage and housing industries, other economic factors that may potentially affect your purchase today or in the future, as well as neighborhoods and school districts in the Covina area.

 I'll also assist you with getting started on your loan.